 Countries supported: USA, Canada, Austria, Australia, Belgium, Czech Republic, Denmark, Germany, Finland, France, Hungary, Ireland, Italy, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Spain, Switzerland, Sweden and United Kingdom.
+If you are from one of the other countries then you have the chance to order by combining the other kits or finding replacements through Amazon.com website.

 While some Lego Serious Play kits are out of stock, let me give you my approach that I used a few months ago.
 I visited our local LEGO reseller and created the kits with their help.
 To help you I have added here below a step-by-step guide on how you could do the same with links to Amazon.com website, where today all the items seem to be in stock.